 - a.
-Contractor will be responsible for collecting, entering, tracking and reporting data for program participants and outcome measures related to the services provided. - Contractor shall submit monthly reports regarding the services provided by the clinician to the BHRS Deputy Director of Youth Services, Assistant Director of BHRS and the MHSA Manager. - Reports must accompany the invoice for services and submitted to Brad Johnson at brjohnson@smcgov.org. - ii.
-Reports will include, at minimum updates on all phone-based and web-based service usage characteristics as described in this Exhibit A.2.2., paragraph I.D.1.f. and I.C.3.d. and, based on the County's need for information, may include additional data. - Contractor shall complete and submit the year-end MHSA Annual Report Template, attached, due by the fifteenth (15th) of August each fiscal year to the MHSA Manager outreach worker, an early childhood mental health consultant, and a licensed clinician.
+Contractor will be responsible for collecting, entering, tracking and reporting data for program participants and outcome measures related to the services provided. - b.
+Contractor shall submit monthly reports regarding the services provided by the clinician to the BHRS Deputy Director of Youth Services, Assistant Director of BHRS and the MHSA Manager. - Reports must accompany the invoice for services and submitted to Brad Johnson at briohnson@smcgov.org. - ii.
+Reports will include, at minimum updates on all phonebased and web-based service usage characteristics as described in this Exhibit A.2.3., paragraph I.D.1.f. and I.C.3.d. and, based on the County's need for information, may include additional data. - Contractor shall complete and submit the year-end MHSA Annual Report Template, attached, due by the fifteenth (15th) of August each fiscal year to the MHSA Manager coast side community.
+The Team is comprised of a community outreach worker, an early childhood mental health consultant, and a licensed clinician.